 Pay Adjustment for Panel Attorneys

-The hourly rate for court-appointed private lawyers, known as panel attorneys, rose by $8, to $140, in non-capital cases as part of the Judiciary’s fiscal year 2018 appropriations passed by Congress.
-The increase included a $2 hourly cost-of-living adjustment with an additional $6 hourly increase.
-Attorneys in capital cases received a $3 hourly cost-of-living adjustment, raising their rate to $188 an hour.
-Surveys showed that relatively low rates of pay for panel attorneys make it difficult to retain qualified and experienced lawyers.
-The increase was included in the $7.1 billion annual appropriations for the Judiciary for fiscal year 2018.
+The hourly rate for court-appointed private lawyers, known as panel attorneys, rose by $8, to $148, in non-capital cases, as part of the Judiciary’s fiscal year 2019 appropriations passed by Congress.
+The increase included a $2 hourly cost-of-living adjustment with an additional $6 hourly increase, bringing the total hourly rate to $148, just $1 below the statutorily authorized maximum rate of $149.
+The Judicial Conference and the federal defense community have been advocating an increase in the rate of pay for panel attorneys to the statutorily authorized level in order to attract experienced attorneys.
+Surveys show that relatively low rates of pay for panel attorneys make it difficult to retain qualified and experienced lawyers.
+The increases were included in the $7.25 billion annual appropriations for the Judiciary for fiscal year 2019.

 Training for Federal Defenders and CJA Panel Attorneys

-In 2018, the AO held or provided assistance with numerous training events for CJA panel attorneys and federal defender attorneys, paralegals, and investigators.
-The programs included national, local, and webinar events and provided substantive legal training on criminal law and procedure and in-person, skills-based workshops on trial practice, electronic case management, legal writing, and sentencing mitigation.
+In 2019, the Administrative Office of the U.S. Courts conducted 77 training events for CJA panel attorneys, federal defenders, paralegals, and investigators.
+The programs included national, local, and webinar events, and provided substantive legal training on criminal law and procedure and in-person, skills-based workshops on trial practice, electronic case management, legal writing, and sentencing mitigation.
 Attendees also received training on administrative and managerial issues.
-Eight in-person programs and seven webinars were conducted in fiscal year 2018.
+Forty-four in-person national programs, 21 local programs, five podcasts, and seven webinars were conducted in fiscal year 2019.